galaxyeagle/Web-Development-Tutorial/9-NextJS.md

 ```

 Thus it eliminates the need for a separate backend server in simple scenarios.

+Notice that in Expressjs, we have `req` and `res` objects and the REST endpoint produces a `res` object automatically.
+It sends the response using `res.json(data)` or `res.send()`.
+But in modern frameworks like Nextjs, we have the standard Web API's `Request` and `Response` objects, which is part of the Fetch API.
+You create response using `new Response(body, options)` and can return this.
+Or as a shortcut in Nextjs, you can `return Response.json(...)`

 ## Nested Layouts
 `Nested layouts` is one of the distinguishing features of App Router.
 It allows you to create a layout that is shared across multiple pages.
 This is useful for creating a consistent look and feel across your application.
 To create a nested layout, you can create a `layout.tsx` file in the `app/` directory.
 The layout file will be automatically applied to all nested children.
 This is impossible in the Pages Router unless you manually wrap each child page with the Layout component, making your codebase clunky with this wrapping boilerplate.